-The freeholder or management company may decide to give some of these responsibilities to a managing agent.
-This can include arranging for a fire risk assessment to be done or reviewed.
+The freeholder or management company responsible may decide to pass this duty on to a managing agent.

-The responsible person (or agent) may carry out the fire risk assessment themselves, or may employ someone else to do it.
-For more information see our ‘Who can carry out a fire risk assessment?
+The responsible person or their agent may carry out the fire risk assessment themselves or may employ someone else to do it.

 More information you might find useful: